zipevo/zipcore-lib/docs/usage/transaction.md

 ## .shuffleOutputs()

 **Description**: Randomize this transaction's outputs ordering.
-The shuffling algorithm is a version of the Fisher-Yates shuffle, provided by lodash's \_.shuffle().
+The shuffling algorithm is a version of the Fisher-Yates shuffle, provided by lozip's \_.shuffle().

 **Parameters**: None.